openjdk/panama-foreign/doc/panama_memaccess.md

 Here we create another confined session, and then, inside the *try-with-resources* we use the session to create many segments; all such segments share the *same* memory session — meaning that when such session is closed, the memory associated with all these segments will be reclaimed at once.

+#### Challenges

 Working with deterministic deallocation is great in terms of achieving better control as to *when* memory resources are released.
-But deterministic deallocation present its own challenges.
+But deterministic deallocation present some unique challenges which we discuss here; some of these issues might look surprising, especially coming from a world where deallocation happens implicitly (as in the ByteBuffer API).
 Consider the following method:

 ```java
 void m() {